jwahlstrand/Gtk4Observables.jl/docs/src/drawing.md

 ```

 Now, let's make our application respond to mouse-clicks.
 An important
-detail about a `GtkObservables.Canvas` object is that it contains a
+detail about a `Gtk4Observables.Canvas` object is that it contains a
 [`MouseHandler`](@ref), accessible with `c.mouse`; this object
 contains `Observables.Observable` objects for mouse button press/release
 events, mouse movements, and scrolling: